evancz/guide.elm-lang.org/README.md

 If you are on the fence, I can safely guarantee that if you give Elm a shot, you will end up writing better JavaScript and React code.
 The ideas transfer pretty easily!

-## Why a *functional* language?

-Forget about functional programming.
-Fancy words, weird ideas, bad tooling.
-Barf.
-Elm is about:

-  - No runtime errors in practice.
-  - Friendly error messages that help you add features more quickly.
-  - Well-architected code that *stays* well-architected as your app grows.
-  - Automatically enforced semantic versioning for all Elm packages.
-  - Reliable time-travel debugging.

-No combination of JS libraries can ever give you this, yet it is all free and easy in Elm.
-Now these nice things are *only* possible because Elm builds upon 40+ years of work on typed functional languages.
-So Elm is a functional language because the practical benefits are worth the couple hours you'll spend reading this guide.

 ## A Quick Sample

 Of course *I* think Elm is good, so look for yourself.